Factbox - Rebels enter strategic Zawiyah

 * Zawiyah port usually handled about 480 vessels a year.

-* Forces loyal to Gaddafi on March 4 fought their way into Zawiyah, killing a rebel commander and mopping up pockets of resistance.
-The city was fully recaptured by Gaddafi forces on March 10.
+* Forces loyal to Gaddafi on March 4 fought their way into Zawiyah, killing a rebel commander and pinning fighters in pockets of resistance.
+The city was recaptured by Gaddafi forces on March 10.